Quick history of Spray Foam Insulation

 This insulator is produced by mixing two liquids isocyanate and polyol resin in the tip of a spray gun.
 It expands in seconds to 30-100 times its liquid size.

-Why spray foam insulation is best?
+Why is spray foam insulation Austin popular?

 Spray foam works to block all 3-types of heat transfer found in Austin Texas: